xoxzo/blog.xoxzo.com/content/Events/ConnecTechAsia-2019-en.md

 Tags: connectechasia; event; singapore; 2019;
 Thumbnail: images/CTA_thumbnail.jpg
 Author: Ai Sin Chan
-Summary: We attended ConnecTechAsia 2019 in Singapore, including the Summit.
+Summary: We attended ConnecTechAsia 2019 in Singapore including the Summit

 Last week I was in Singapore attending [ConnecTechAsia ](https://www.connectechasia.com/) 2019 with Iqbal.
 This year’s exhibition was held at Sands Expo and Convention Centre in Marina Bay Sands.